-Time Line of Events
+Timeline of Events

-History affecting and influencing the trans and intersex
+Histories affecting and influencing the trans and intersex

-movement in Africa
+movements in Africa

-How to navigate the time line
+How to navigate the Timeline

-Categories are displayed alphabetically at the top of the time line and can be used to filter the results to focus on the research theme chosen.
+Categories are displayed alphabetically at the top of the timeline and can be used to filter the results to focus on the research theme chosen.

 • COMMUNITY – A person’s contribution, experience or accomplishment